yiisoft/db/docs/en/command/ddl.md

 $db->createCommand()->createIndex('test', 'idx_test_name', 'id', 'CLUSTERED')->execute();
 ```

-> A clustered index is an index which defines the physical order in which table records are stored in a database.
+> Info: A clustered index is an index which defines the physical order in which table records are stored in a database.
 > Since there can be only one way in which records are physically stored in a database table, there can be only one
 > clustered index per table.
 By default a clustered index is created on a primary key column.